Siamun: Family

+Siamun was the son of [Psusennes I] and born to [...].
+He may have been a child when his father died, prompting Osorkon the Elder to act as a king-regent.
+Siamun might then have married Karimala, daughter of Osorkon the Elder.
+Furthermore, Siamun was not succeeded by a son, but a cousin Psusennes II, who in turn was succeded by Shoshenq I, nephew of Osorkon the Elder, indicating a crisis in the order of succession.

 Very little is known of the family relationships of Siamun.
 In 1999, Chris Bennett made a case for a Queen Karimala known from an inscription in the temple of Semna being the daughter of Osorkon the Elder.
 She is called both 'King's Daughter" and "King's Wife".
 Her name suggests she may have been Libyan, which would fit in with her being the daughter of Osorkon the Elder (Manetho's Osochor).
 Given the date of the inscription (a year 14), she might have been the queen of either king Siamun or king Psusennes II.
 Bennett prefers a marriage to Siamun, because in that case she could have taken over the position of Viceroy of Kush Neskhons as a religious figurehead in Nubia after the death of the latter in year 5 of king Siamun.
 What is more, a marriage to her might explain how Siamun, an Egyptian, judging by his nomen, came to succeed a clearly Libyan Osochor.